gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Towards the end of 2019, I had somewhat of a eureka moment.
 I'd design the system to have only two types of nodes (okay, three) and they'd work like this:
-- The "root node" from which the graph traversal would start at runtime.
+- The **root node** from which the graph traversal would start at runtime.
-- The "data node" representing an inert piece of data of a given type.
+- The **data node** representing an inert piece of data of a given type.
-- The "component node" that can be attached to a data node to modify its state.
+- The **component node** that can be attached to a data node to modify its state.

 <div style="text-align: center;">